Salvage-Ex/Salvage-old2/doc/developer-notes.md

 # Development guidelines

-A few non-style-related recommendations for developers, as well as points to pay attention to for reviewers of Galilel Core code.
+A few non-style-related recommendations for developers, as well as points to pay attention to for reviewers of Salvage Core code.

-### General Galilel Core
+### General Salvage Core

 * New features should be exposed on RPC first, then can be made available in the GUI